Ajith (film)

-Ajith is a 2014 Indian Kannada-language romantic action film directed by Mahesh Babu starring Chiranjeevi Sarja and Nikki Galrani.
+Ajith is a 2014 Indian Kannada-language romantic action film written and directed by Mahesh Babu, starring Chiranjeevi Sarja and Nikki Galrani.
 It is a remake of the Tamil film Paiyaa.
-G Prem is the producer of this film with five songs in the music direction of Yuvan Shankar Raja.
+G Prem is the producer, with five songs in the music direction of Yuvan Shankar Raja.

-The film got released across Karnataka cinema halls on 9 May 2014.
+The film was released across Karnataka cinema halls on 9 May 2014.

 Plot

 In Bangalore, Ajith, an unemployed young graduate meets Charulatha and falls in love with her.
 One day, Charulatha tells Ajith to drop her at her grandmother's house in Mumbai to escape from a forced marriage arranged by her father.
 During the journey, the duo encounter two gangs after them (one after Ajith and the other gang after Charulatha) for their personal reasons, but Ajith manages to defeat the gangs and unites with Charulatha, who has also fallen in love with him.